vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 ### Dual ADC Operations
-Airspace Ownership when ADC 2 is online, is split down the middle of the two active extended centrelines.
+Airspace Ownership when ADC North is online, is split down the middle of the two active extended centrelines.

 ## VFR Procedures
 ### Arrivals